riceissa/issarice.com/pages/playing-with-pandoc.md

 ## Going from markdown to HTML

+Answering "How can I write messages in Gmail using Markdown?" on Quora.

 If you are on Linux and use a combination of tools like Vim, `xclip` , and `pandoc` [1], then this can easily be achieved.
 After composing the email in Vim, simply write the buffer directly into `pandoc` , convert the Markdown to HTML, and send that into the clipboard with `xclip`:

 ```bash